-Twitter is a great place to connect with other National Heart Valve Disease Awareness Day partners, leverage outreach, and build momentum in the lead-up to and on February 22.
+Twitter is a great place to connect with other Heart Valve Disease Awareness Day partners, leverage outreach, and build momentum in the lead-up to and on February 22.
 Use Twitter to:

-- Follow Valve Disease Day partners (note that the Alliance for Aging Research will tweet out frequent information about the awareness day from @ValveDiseaseDay); - Share partner content; - Promote your own heart valve disease materials and connect them to the Valve Disease Day campaign; - Use campaign graphics to give your post visual interest; - Use the logo as your profile or background image in the weeks leading up to and on National Heart Valve Disease Awareness Day;
+- Follow Valve Disease Day partners (note that the Alliance for Aging Research will tweet out frequent information about the awareness day from @ValveDiseaseDay); - Share partner content; - Promote your own heart valve disease materials and connect them to the Valve Disease Day campaign; - Use campaign graphics to give your post visual interest; - Use the logo as your profile or background image in the weeks leading up to and on Heart Valve Disease Awareness Day;

-- Link your posts to www.ValveDiseaseDay.org; - Host a Twitter chat about heart valve disease and mention the Valve Disease Day campaign; - Join the Valve Disease Day official Twitter chat on February 22nd; - Use the official hashtags in your Tweets #ValveDiseaseDay and #ListenToYourHeart; and - Encourage your audiences and connections to also spread the word.
+- Link your posts to www.ValveDiseaseDay.org; - Host a Twitter chat about heart valve disease and mention the Valve Disease Day campaign; - Use the official hashtags in your Tweets #ValveDiseaseDay and #ListenToYourHeart; and - Encourage your audiences and connections to also spread the word.

-Learn more about using social media for Valve Disease Day with this brief training webcast.
+Learn more about using social media for Valve Disease Day with this brief training webcast and this Getting Ready for Valve Disease Day 2020 Webcast.